GOP Assembly candidate Swift calls for corrections commissioner resignation

-She also called for Assemblyman Vince Mazzeo, D-Atlantic, to move a bipartisan impeachment resolution that has been sitting in his State and Local Government Committee for more than two months.
+Swift also called for Assemblyman Vince Mazzeo, D-Atlantic, to move a bipartisan impeachment resolution in the Assembly State and Local Government Committee, which Mazzeo chairs.

-The commissioner, Marcus Hicks, has repeatedly refused to resign from the job he has held since 2018, even as lawmakers and activists have demanded it after a January attack on inmates.
-The attack brought attention to longstanding problems with the culture at the state's only women's prison.
+Commissioner Marcus Hicks has refused to resign from the job he has held since 2018, even as lawmakers and activists have demanded it after a January attack on inmates.
+The attack brought attention to longstanding problems with the culture at the state’s only women’s prison.

+“While dozens of prison officials have been placed on leave, suspended or resigned in the aftermath of the scandal, the politically appointed Commissioner Hicks has inexplicably remained on the job,” Swift said in a news release Tuesday.

+Mazzeo said in a March 30 letter to resolution sponsor Assemblywoman Jean Stansfield, R-Hunterdon, that he cannot support her efforts since she has politicized the issue by fundraising off it and criticizing him for not posting the resolution.
+Mazzeo said Stansfield began criticizing him just hours after requesting the bill be posted, which he said was a cynical political move rather than an attempt to help abused women.

 State Attorney General Gurbir Grewal has said the January incident was a “brutal attack” in which guards forcibly removed inmates from cells, against policy, and in at least two cases pepper sprayed and punched inmates.
 So far, 10 guards have been charged.

-"While dozens of prison officials have been placed on leave, suspended, or resigned in the aftermath of the scandal, the politically-appointed Commissioner Hicks has inexplicably remained on the job," Swift said in a press release Tuesday.
+“What has happened to the women at Edna Mahan Correctional Facility is horrendous,” Mazzeo said in a written response Wednesday.
+“The pattern of behavior at Edna Mahan must be corrected, beginning with Commissioner Hicks’ resignation and full transparency regarding ongoing investigations.
+However, what is also horrendous is the politicization of the abuse of these women to gain newspaper headlines and fundraising dollars.”

-Swift, who is running on a GOP ticket in the state's second legislative district with State Senate candidate Vince Polistina and Assembly candidate Don Guardian, issued the demand following Hicks' testimony to the Assembly Budget Committee on Monday.
+Swift, who is running on a GOP ticket in the state’s 2nd Legislative District with state Senate candidate Vince Polistina and Assembly candidate Don Guardian, issued the demand following Hicks’ testimony to the Assembly Budget Committee on Monday.

+EGG HARBOR TOWNHIP — Atlantic County Republicans endorsed Egg Harbor Township’s Vince Polist…

 They face Mazzeo, who is running for state Senate on a ticket with Assemblyman John Armato, D-Atlantic, and Atlantic County Commissioner Caren Fitzpatrick.